Deetchana01/Image_map/README.md

 Create clickable regions in the image using <area> tag.

 ## STEP 5
-Write HTML programs for all the regions identified.
+Write HTML programs for all the regions identified

 ## STEP 6
 Execute the programs and publish them.